Silica

 This section has been translated automatically.

-Vaguely defined term for minerals and sediments with high silicon content.
-Originally, the term silica was used to describe minerals that are suitable for the production of glass due to their quartz content.
-Siliceous earth is offered as a food supplement.
+Vaguely defined term for minerals and sediments with a high silicon content.
+Originally, the term silica was used to describe minerals that were suitable for the production of glass due to their quartz content.
+Silica is offered as a dietary supplement.
 The amount of silicon dioxide (silica) required by the body is covered by the normal diet.
-Silicon is contained, for example, in potatoes or whole grain products.
+Silicon is contained in potatoes or wholemeal products, for example.

 Pharmacodynamics (Effect)